Tarragon is a delightful herb to grow, one that has long been used as a flavoring as well as a traditional curative.

 Select a location that receives plenty of sunshine with good drainage, and prepare the planting hole.

 Remove the soil in an area slightly deeper than the root ball (by just a couple of inches), and twice as wide.
-Amend the soil with plenty of organic material like mature compost or well-rotted manure, some liquid-retaining material like perlite or peat moss, and a couple of tablespoons of bone meal.
+Amend the soil with plenty of organic material like mature compost, worm castings, or well-rotted manure, some liquid-retaining material like perlite or peat moss, and a couple of tablespoons of bone meal.

 Set the root ball in place, fill in the hole, and cover the crown with the amended soil, then firm in place.
 Water gently to settle.